david-buzas/tech-test-laravel-vue/Readme.md

 `git clone https://github.com/david-buzas/tech-test-laravel-vue`

-## 2. cd into the project and create auth config files
+## 2. cd into the project and create auth0 config files
 You will need to be inside the project directory that was just created, so cd into it.

 `cd project_name`